 After all, how can they build trust with a company that can’t send an email right?

 Emails are not blog posts.
 Although you might be able to talk about your subject all day, your customers don’t want to read about it.

-Unless you’re making a specifically long email, like a monthly newsletter, less is more when it comes to emails.
+Unless you’re making a specifically long email, like a monthly newsletter, less is often more.
 For best practice, keep them short, snappy and easily scannable.
-You want your customer to be able to understand and take away the biggest piece of information in seconds when they open your email.
+You want your customer to be able to understand and take away the biggest piece of information in seconds.

 So, don’t ramble.
 Cut back and send.

 This is a big one for newsletters or announcements.

 Although email is still widely used, it’s not our main method of communication.
 So if a user likes the information that they see, or wants to send it to a friend, they won’t necessarily forward it.
 I’d actually be hard-pressed to remember the email addresses of any of my friends.

 Customers are looking for a way to easily share your content in other formats.
 This could be social media buttons that copy a particular image or part of your email by pressing a certain button or having a downloadable version that they can share with others.

 And the more people share, the more your company name gets out there.